farrukh-x2/behavioral_cloning_with_neural_nets/README.md

 * drive.py (script to drive the car)
 * model.h5 (weights and training configuration of Keras model)
 * model.json (architecture of the trained Keras model)
-* autonomous_driving.mp4/.gif (a video recording of the vehicle driving autonomously around the track)
+* autonomous_driving.mp4 ( full length - 3:55 minute video recording of the vehicle driving autonomously around the track)
+* autonomous_driving.gif (a 60 second clip displayed above)
 * data (data to download from external sources to train the model)

 #### `drive.py`